autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :link: efficient_finetuning_basic.html

       How to take advantage of larger foundation models with the help of parameter-efficient finetuning.
+      In the tutorial, we will use the combination of IA^3 and BitFit to finetune a multilingual backbone.

    .. card::
       :title: Customize AutoMM